kshedden/seqmatch/README.md

 Some parameters can be configured in the `config.json` file:

-__MinDinuc__: The minum number of distinct dinucleotides that must be present in a read (or it is dropped).
+* MinDinuc: The minum number of distinct dinucleotides that must be present in a read (or it is dropped).
 This eliminates uninformative matches that take a lot of space and time to enumerate.

-__PMatch__: The proportion (between 0 and 1) of bases in a gene sequence that need to match the read.
+* PMatch: The proportion (between 0 and 1) of bases in a gene sequence that need to match the read.

 __Next steps__